What is a hard fork?

-The term "Fork" can be easily visualized if you consider that both chains share a single transaction history and balance history until the Fork, at which point they become separate albeit sister chains.
+The term "fork" can be easily visualized if you consider that both chains share a single transaction history and balance history until the fork, at which point they become separate chains.

 - Both chains claim to be the "real and original" Blockchain, in which case things are more complicated.
 More recently, Bitcoin Cash (BCH) itself had a Hard Fork, splitting it into Bitcoin Cash and Bitcoin SV (BSV).
 This was the second type of Hard Fork and both projects were, for a time, fighting and claiming to be the legitimate chain.
 More importantly, though, only one side implemented Replay Protection putting people's funds at risk of a Replay Attack.